nginx-shib/nginx-http-shibboleth/README.rst

 as headers for use by any backend application.
 If authorization is not successful, the authorizer response status and headers are returned to the client, denying access or redirecting the user's browser accordingly (such as to a WAYF page, if so configured).
-Read more about the `Behaviour`_ below.
+Read more about the `Behaviour`_ below and consult `Configuration`_ for important notes on avoiding spoofing.

 This module works at access phase and therefore may be combined with other access modules (such as ``access``, ``auth_basic``) via the ``satisfy``